wjdenny/wjdenny.github.io/content/@2024-03-26 1600 - Human Rights Commission Meeting.md

 - Iowa universities were active in black history scholarship
 ### [35:50](https://www.youtube.com/watch?v=C2zhINZZv6g&t=35m50s) Community Transportation Committee
 - Maria Jose Plata Flores spoke about the impact of transit on the working class.
-- Dawn Palowsi spoke about the impact of transit documentation and support on people with disabilities.
+- Dawn Pawlowsi spoke about the impact of transit documentation and support on people with disabilities.
 - Will Denny spoke about the impact of transit documentation on people with limited English abilities and problems related to the hub system.
 - Audrey Keys (Parks Department) spoke about the impact of the lack of late-night transit on workers.
-- Yuen Lee spoke about the lack of benches and shelters
+- Yuen Lee spoke about the lack of benches and shelters.

 [[Victor Fontenez]], public health student, presented a proposal for the City Transit Advisory Commission.